Skip to content

 Adding an RSL license to a Schema.org CreativeWork

-The Schema.org license property can be used to link to an RSL file that defines machine-readable usage rights and licensing terms for a CreativeWork.
+The Schema.org license property may be used to link a CreativeWork to an RSL file that defines machine-readable usage rights and licensing terms.

 Example Code

-Below is an example Schema.org declaration that links to an RSL license file.
+Below is a Schema.org declaration that links to an RSL license file.

 json